-Arthritis is a general term that speaks to joint pain and stiffness.
+Arthritis is a general term that speaks to joint pains and stiffness.
 The cause can be many.
 It can be due to basic wear and tear known as degenerative arthritis, trauma leading to damage and pain, or it can be caused by inflammation.

 It’s estimated that osteoarthritis affects more than 27 million men and women over the age of 25 in the United States.
 It’s a leading cause of disability in adult Americans.